-\mbox{}\\ These conditions are effective in different ways.
-Condition (iii)/(vii) appears to be particulary suitable as a criterion for a.s. extinction, whereas the conditions (iv) and (viii) will prove useful for the classification of BPVEs.
-Condition (vi) will allow to determine the growth rate of $Z_{n}$, see Theorem 2.
-Observe that (ii) can be rewritten as $\mathbf E[Z_n]=o(\mathbf {Var}[Z_n])$.
-In simple phrase this says that under \eqref{A1} we have a.s. extinction, iff the noise dominates the mean in the long run.
+These conditions are useful in different ways.
+Condition (iii)/(vii) appears to be a particulary suitable criterion for a.s. extinction, whereas the conditions (iv) and (viii) will prove helpful for the classification of BPVEs.
+Condition (vi) will allow us to determine the growth rate of $Z_{n}$, see Theorem 2.
+Observe that (ii) can be rewritten as $\mathbf E[Z_n]=o(\sqrt{\mathbf {Var}[Z_n]})$.
+Briefly speaking this means that under \eqref{A1} we have a.s. extinction, if and only if the noise dominates the average growth in the long run.

-We point out that conditions (iii) and (vi) employ not only the expectations $\mu_n$ but also second moments.
-This is a novel aspect in comparsion with Galton-Watson processes and also with Agresti's \cite{Agr} classical criterion on branching processes in varying environment.
-Agresti proves a.s. extinction iff $\sum_{k\ge1} 1/\mu_{k-1} =\infty$.
-He could do so by virtue of his stronger assumptions, which e.g. don't cover asymptotically degenerate processes.
-In our setting it may happen that $\sum_{k \ge 1} \rho_k/\mu_{k-1}=\infty$ and $\sum_{k \ge 1} 1/\mu_{k-1}<\infty$, and also the other way round.
+We point out that conditions (iii), (iv), (vii) and (viii) access not only the expectations $\mu_n$ but also the second moments.
+This is a novel aspect in comparsion to ordinary Galton-Watson processes and also to Agresti's classical criterion on BPVEs \cite[Theorem 2]{Agr}.
+Agresti's result provides a.s. extinction iff $\sum_{k\ge1} 1/\mu_{k-1} =\infty$.
+He could do so by virtue of his stronger assumptions, which exclude e.g. asymptotically degenerate processes.
+In our setting there is the possibility that we have both $\sum_{k \ge 1} \rho_k/\mu_{k-1}=\infty$ and $\sum_{k \ge 1} 1/\mu_{k-1}<\infty$, and also the other way round.
 This is shown by the following examples.